 Monte Toyon: Nestled in a grove of coastal redwoods, Monte Toyon camp is adjacent to the Forest of Nisene Marks State Park in Aptos, California.
 Accommodations include shared rooms in Cary Lodge and Miller and Morris Dormitories, ranging 4-10 people a room.
 (If you have a lodging preference, including co-ed or same-sex options, please arrive when camp opens at 6:00 p.m. on Friday; rooms are not pre-assigned.)
 Meals are served buffet-style with vegetarian and vegan options.
 (Refrigerator space is available for those on special diets.)
 Monte Toyon also offers hiking trails and a beautiful rhododendron garden.

 Bedding: Campers bring their own sleeping bags or sheets, blankets, and pillows.
 Local dancers can help those coming by plane: please provide bedding to help lighten a traveler's load and save on baggage expenses.
 If you can provide/would like bedding, please check the box on the registration form.

-Non-gendered Housing: The second floor of Cary Lodge (including bathrooms) will have no gender designation--neither will bathrooms in the dancing and dining hall areas.
-If you require a bed in a non-gendered room, please indicate so on the registration form and space will be reserved for you.
-Priority is given to transgender individuals and their companions.
+Non-gendered Housing: This year Cary Lodge and Morris Hall will have no gender designation--neither will bathrooms in the dancing and dining hall areas.
+If you require a bed in a gendered room, please indicate so on the registration form and space will be reserved for you.

 If you can offer a ride or need a ride to/from camp, please let us know on the registration form.
 We will help match riders with drivers.
 Flying?
 Consider San Francisco, Oakland, or San Jose airports.
 There is shuttle service from S.J.
 Airport to downtown Aptos; campers can then take taxis to Monte Toyon or call organizers for rides.